 While numbers have shifted towards long-term relationships this year, the overall pattern is still clearly campaign based.

 This could represent more brands entering the industry, dipping their toes in the water before making long-term commitments to influencers.
 Alternatively, they may run multiple campaigns, selecting a preferred selection of influencers for each campaign, depending on the target market.
 Time will tell whether the nature of brand-influencer relationships changes in any significant way.

 The Vast Majority Consider Influencer Marketing to be a Scalable Tactic in their Marketing Ecosystem

 One of the most significant advantages of influencer marketing over social activity using official company accounts is the ease of scaling the activity.
 If you want to create a more extensive campaign, all you need to do is work with more influencers, particularly those with larger followings – as long as they remain relevant to your niche.

 While organic influencer marketing may be challenging to scale because of the time needed for influencer identification and wooing, there are now approximately 18,900 Influencer Marketing related services/companies worldwide that businesses can use to help scale their efforts.
 Many of these operate globally and accept clients from anywhere in the world.

-Engagement or Clicks is Still the Most Important Criteria When Evaluating Influencers
+Views/Reach/Impressions Are Now the Most Important Criteria When Evaluating Influencers

 We have regularly seen that businesses have a variety of objectives when they create influencer marketing campaigns.
 While the criteria by which our survey respondents evaluate influencers do not precisely match their differing goals, there is some clear correlation.